naveedhsk/finops-ai-observability-poc/README.md

 ## 📝 License

-MIT License - feel free to use for learning and demonstration
+License - feel free to use for learning and demonstration

 ---

-**Built to demonstrate Principal L2 Engineering Excellence** *Simplicity • Strategy • Impact*
+**Built to demonstrate Principal Engineering Excellence** *Simplicity • Strategy • Impact*